dgoppenheimer/md-sims-old/content/blog/news/building-this-site.md

 ### Modify the "About" Page

-Make appropriate changes to `content/en/about/_index.html`.
+Make appropriate changes to `content/about/_index.html`.

 ### Add a Logo

-I made an image in Affinity Designer, and exported it as `logo.svg` and put it in the `assets/icons/` directory.
-Once I created the `logo.svg` file, I removed the `width="100%" height="100%" ` from the `<svg  >` tag.
+I made an image in the graphics design program, Affinity Designer, exported it as `logo.svg`, and put it in the `assets/icons/` directory.
+Once I created the `logo.svg` file, I removed the `width="100%" height="100%"` from the `<svg  >` tag.
 Otherwise, the logo was moved away from the left margin.

+Also, to get the new `favicon` to show up in the browser, refresh the page.

 ### Modify the `content` Directory

-Because this is not a "true" documentation website, I will rename the *Documentation* directory.
+Because this is not a "true" documentation website, I will eventually rename the *Documentation* directory.
 I'll also delete the unneeded subdirectories, and rename others.

-Rename the `md-sims/content/en/blog/releases` directory to `reference` and change the `_index.md` contents to:
+Rename the `md-sims/content/blog/releases` directory to `reference` and change the `_index.md` contents to:

 ```toml
 ---